brunokatekawa/Curso_DS_Prod/README.md

 > *How might we identify the budget needed for renovations for each store?*

 ### Solution statement
-> *We can use time series do predict the sales for each store in the next 42 days (six weeks).*
+> *We can use Time Series do predict the sales for each store in the next 42 days (six weeks).*

+### Solution delivery
+>*The solution will be delivered as a Telegram bot who receives the store Id and repplies with the total amount of sales by the end of the next 6 weeks.*

 [back to top](#table-of-contents)